 4. Test Away from Home

-Once you begin to have accident-free days and at least a few accident-free nights, take your puppy to a dog-friendly indoor place to see how well it does.
+Once you begin to have accident-free days and at least a few accident-free nights, take your puppy to a friend to see how well it does.

 Make sure you take poop bags, wipes, and paper towels with you to clean up after your puppy if it has an accident.
 This works for teaching your Poodle that their house isn’t the only place that they need to go outside to potty.